 Have you finished cooking?

-Many, many Italian verbs have an irregular past participle.
-However, you’re in luck, as volere (to want), potere (to be able to / can) and dovere (to have to), even if they have irregular conjugations in the present, have a regular past participle!
+Many Italian verbs have an irregular past participle.
+However, you’re in luck, as volere, potere, and dovere have a regular past participle even if they have irregular conjugations in the present.

 Thus, we will have:

 - Volere: voluto